bdeployteam/bdeploy/doc/retypeuser/experts/pooling.md

 :::

 !!!info Note
-Pooling naturally only makes sense if more that one **BHive** is configured to use the _same_ pool directory.
+Pooling naturally only makes sense if more than one **BHive** is configured to use the _same_ pool directory.
 !!!

 ## Global Default Pool